Aaron-Macneill/dynpaper/README.md

   -a, --auto-run        Turn flag on to add shell command in your shell config
                         file, default is ~/.bashrc, provide specific with -s -f FILE_TEMPLATE, --file-template FILE_TEMPLATE
-                        File template for the wallpapers, default is '~/Pictures/Wallpapers/mojave_dynamic_{}.png', use
+                        File template for the wallpapers, ex.
+                        '~/Pictures/Wallpapers/mojave_dynamic_{}.png', use
-                        '{}' to denote the number.
+                        '{}' to replace the number.
   -s SHELL_CONF, --shell-conf SHELL_CONF
-                        The config of the shell you are using, ~/.bashrc for bash, ~/.zshrc for zsh etc.
+                        The config of the shell you are using, ~/.bash_profile for bash, ~/.zprofile for zsh etc.
   -r DAWN, --dawn DAWN  Dawn/sunrise time, ex.
 06:23 -d DUSK, --dusk DUSK  Dusk/sunset time, ex.
 20:23
   -e {gnome,budgie,nitrogen,feh}, --env {gnome,budgie,nitrogen,feh}